AI-Hypercomputer/xpk/README.md

 ### Block storage (Persistent Disk, Hyperdisk)

-A PersistentDisk adapter lets you mount and access Google Cloud Block storage solutions ([Persistent Disk](https://cloud.google.com/kubernetes-engine/docs/concepts/storage-overview#pd), [Hyperdisk](https://cloud.google.com/kubernetes-engine/docs/concepts/storage-overview#hyperdisk)) as local file systems, so applications can read and write files in your volumes using standard file system semantics.
+A PersistentDisk adapter lets you mount and access Google Cloud Block storage solutions ([Persistent Disk](https://cloud.google.com/kubernetes-engine/docs/concepts/storage-overview#pd), [Hyperdisk](https://cloud.google.com/kubernetes-engine/docs/concepts/storage-overview#hyperdisk)) as local file systems, so workloads can read and write files in your volumes using standard file system semantics.

 To use the GCE PersistentDisk with XPK you need to create a [disk in GCE](https://cloud.google.com/compute/docs/disks).
 Please consider that the disk type you are creating is [compatible with the VMs](https://cloud.google.com/compute/docs/machine-resource#machine_type_comparison) in the default and accelerator nodepools.